julie foord - Dancing with Parkinson’s administrator and dance mentee

 As a freelance musician in popular music industry he has worked extensively with Jazz / R’n’R / Pop artists as well as developing his leadership approach to group music making, most notably as a collaborator on the Danielle Teale Dance, Dancing with Parkinson’s programme.

-Jasmine Hall - dance mentee and supporting dance artist
+Jasmine Hall - supporting dance artist and former mentee

 Jasmine Hall joined Danielle Teale Dance in 2018 as Dancing with Parkinson’s dance mentee and now works with Danielle as a supporting artist.
 She is a Community Artist based in Essex, previously working with The Dance Network Association as their Lead Artist and now delivering a range of projects independently as Jasmine Hall Dance.
 She has supported Green Candle Dance Company's older people and those living with Dementia programmes, led her own classes of Dancing with Parkinson's and worked closely as a mentee of Danielle Teale's, supporting her Dancing with Parkinson's programme at St. Joseph's Hospice in Hackney.